shpml/fundamentals/04_chapter/04_exercise.md

 If you don't see the JS Bin below, please refresh the page.

 We won't touch this HTML, but take a look at it before you hop over to the CSS tab.
-To give yourself more space, you can select the "CSS" and "Output" tabs.
+To give yourself more space, you can select the CSS and Output tabs.
 Also, we've provided you with the `p` style.

 <a class="jsbin-embed" href="https://jsbin.com/likihi/embed?html,css,output&height=600px">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.35.12"></script>